Resources

 Types of Business SMS Numbers

 You can use specific number types for higher message volume, better deliverability, and compliance with carrier rules.
-Each option serves a different purpose depending on how a company plans to use SMS.

-- Toll-free numbers: Start with prefixes such as 800, 888, 877, or 844.
-These numbers support higher messaging volume and work well for customer service or nationwide communication.
+• Toll-free numbers: These numbers start with prefixes like 800, 888, 877, or 844 and support higher-volume customer service or nationwide communication.

 Common Use Cases of Business Texting